Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/9-Volume tracker/index.en.md

 Functionally, here is what we would like to put in place:

-* the low volume icon will appear for all values between 1 and 15,
+* the low volume icon will appear for all values greater than 0 and up to 15,

-* between 16 and 50, the moderate volume icon will be displayed,
+* for values greater than 15 and up to 50, the moderate volume icon will be displayed,

-* and for the high volume icon it will be between 51 and 100.
+* and for the high volume icon it will be for all values greater than 50 and up to 100.